- Search The Registry

 The next year, The Wailers made their first major splash in the United States with No Woman No Cry and an album of live material.
-At this point, however, Peter Tosh and Bunny left the band, they then took the name Bob Marley & the Wailers.
-Although Marley had blended politics and music since the early days of "Simmer Down," as his success grew he became more political.
+At this point, however, Peter Tosh and Bunny left the band; they then took the name Bob Marley & the Wailers.
+Although Marley had blended politics and music since the early days of "Simmer Down," as his success grew, he became more political.
 His 1976 song War transcribed a speech of Haile Selassie I, the Ethiopian king upon whom the Rastafarian sect was based.
-Along with Rastafarian spirituality and mysticism, his lyrics probed the turmoil in Jamaica.
-Prior to the 1976 elections, partisanship inspired gang war in Trench Town and divided the people against themselves.
+His lyrics probed the turmoil in Jamaica along with Rastafarian spirituality and mysticism.
+Before the 1976 elections, partisanship inspired gang war in Trench Town and divided the people against themselves.

-By siding with Prime Minister Michael Manley and by singing songs of a political tone Marley angered some Jamaicans.
-After surviving an assassination attempt in December he fled to London until the following year.
+By siding with Prime Minister Michael Manley and singing political songs, Marley angered some Jamaicans.
+After surviving an assassination attempt in December, he fled to London until the following year.
 When Marley returned to Jamaica in 1978, he performed in the One Love Peace Concert, seeking to improve existing political conflicts.
-During this show Marley orchestrated a handshake between political opponents Manley and Edward Seaga, a highly symbolic moment.
-Marley's activism extended beyond Jamaica, and people from developing nations around the world found hope in his music.
+Marley orchestrated a handshake between political opponents Manley and Edward Seaga during this show, a highly symbolic moment.
+Marley's activism extended beyond Jamaica, and people from developing nations found hope in his music.

-The group's concerts in the late 1970s attracted enormous crowds in West Africa, Latin America, in Europe and the United States.
+The group's concerts in the late 1970s attracted enormous crowds in West Africa, Latin America, in Europe, and the United States.
 In 1980 Bob Marley & the Wailers performed at the independence ceremony when Rhodesia became Zimbabwe.
-His music became closely associated with the movement toward Black political independence that was then prominent in several African and South American countries.
-The first global pop star to emerge from a developing nation.
+His music became closely associated with the movement toward Black political independence, prominent in several African and South American countries—the first global pop star to emerge from a developing nation.